fiskl-accounting/help-docs/docs/Core-Features/Accounting/Reports/transactions-by-account.md

 - Allows for in-depth analysis of account activity over time
 </details>

-## Key Features of the Transactions by Account Report
+## Key features of the Transactions by Account Report

 This report stands out for its comprehensive multi-currency support:

-- **Multiple Currency Views**: See the original currency amounts, ledger account currency, and base (accounting) currency
+- **Multiple currency views**: See the original currency amounts, ledger account currency, and base (accounting) currency
-- **Detailed Transaction Breakdown**: View gross amount, net amount, and tax amount for each transaction (per respective currency)
+- **Detailed transaction breakdown**: View gross amount, net amount, and tax amount for each transaction (per respective currency)
-- **Exchange Rate Information**: Includes FX rates for easy currency conversion tracking
+- **Exchange rate information**: Includes FX rates for easy currency conversion tracking

 ## Generating a Transactions by Account Report in Fiskl

-To create and customize your Transactions by Account report:
+To create and customize your Transactions by Account Report:

 1. Go to `Accounting > Reports` from the left menu and select "Transactions by Account"
 2. Use the account selector to choose all accounts or specific ones